RokNikolic/standard-ml-adventures/README.md

 # Standard-ML-adventures
-- Learning SML for the Functional Programming class at the University of Ljubljana, Faculty of Computer and Information Science.
+Learning SML for the Functional Programming class at university, includes:

-- Implementing progressively harder concepts and problems in the ways of functional programming.
+- Excercises implementing progressively harder concepts and problems with functional programming.

-- Extensively using recursion, polymorphism, higher order functions and currying.
+- Using recursion, polymorphism, higher order functions and currying and more.
+- A project using all this knowledge to solve a cryptographic problem.